uclaioes/bayren-atlas/methods_.md

 When an address/account cannot be mapped to the parcel level, additional data from the utility is used to try to assign a use type to the account’s consumption.
 If the account is designated as residential from the utility, this consumption is summarized as “uncategorized residential” and added to the total residential consumption for the tract or city in which it was mapped.
 If the account is designated as non-residential by the utility, NAICS codes are used (when provided) to assign consumption to commercial or industrial categories as appropriate.
 If an account has multiple NAICS codes associated with it, spanning multiple use types, categories are determined and assigned by hierarchy: industrial, commercial, then institutional.
 An important limitation is that associated building information like square-footage or building vintage is not available for these accounts and thus aggregated statistics related to building size and vintage will not be counted for consumption that is not linked to associated parcels.
 Thus, the aggregated statistics involving size and vintage are calculated only for parcel-geocoded accounts.

-*(Flow diagram showing usetype assignment starting at the meter.
+Alt text: Flow diagram showing usetype assignment starting at the meter.
 Is the meter mapped to a parcel?
 If yes, parcel is geocoded and assigned by parcel use type (single-family, multi-family, residential other, commercial, institutional, industrial, other).
 If no, street geocoded, NAICS is assigned, use type is defined as TCU or streetlight or Non-residential (commercial, institutional, industrial, other).
 If meter lacks NAICS, rate is assigned.
-Caption: How meters are assigned an energy consumption use type category.)*
+Caption: How meters are assigned an energy consumption use type category.

 ## **Spatial Joins in PostgreSQL with Post-GIS**